YatseaLi/open-webui-ai-core/README.md

 ![Open WebUI Demo](./demo.gif)

+## Find out the code adaptation for Ollama in SAP AI Core
+Simply search by keyword **Adapation** in your IDE across this project, then you will find all the necessary adaptations for SAP AI Core.

 ## Key Features of Open WebUI ⭐

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience with support for both `:ollama` and `:cuda` tagged images.